Forest Bioeconomy

 Programme description

 Bioeconomy aims to push national and international society towards more sustainable and circular economic development.
 This structural change involves the transition from fossil to biobased materials.
-To give rise to structural changes, reform is needed in both society and industry.
+In order to give rise to structural changes, reform is needed in both society and industry.
 The Master’s programme Forest Bioeconomy focuses on providing students with an in-depth understanding of the field, thus enabling them to contribute to and develop this reform.
-The perspectives and challenges of the forest industry are the focus of the programme’s objectives, which in turn focuses on providing in-depth knowledge of bioeconomy, sustainability and circular processes.
-The forest sector spans from the biological raw materials to the final products and includes circular processes, in which supply chain management – the process from raw materials to finished product and any reuse, alterations and recycling – is central.
-The objective is to work with sustainable solutions from forest/trees to finished product in order to find sustainable solutions for the forest industry and other players in the ongoing development of the bioeconomy.
+The perspectives and challenges of the forestry industry are the focus of the programme’s objectives, which in turn focus on deepened knowledge of bioeconomy, sustainability and circular processes.
+The forestry sector spans from the biological raw materials to the final products and includes circular processes, in which supply chain management – the process from raw materials to finished product and any reuse, alterations and recycling – is central.
+The objective is to work with sustainable solutions from forest to finished product in order to find sustainable solutions for the forestry industry and other players in the ongoing development of the bioeconomy.

 The programme is based on interdisciplinary and transdisciplinary elements and has both an international and national focus.
-Students will develop in-depth knowledge of the forest industry sector and its products, processes and systems and its role in the bioeconomy of sustainable development by drawing on theories of Business Administration and Economics and basic Forestry Science.
-Students will also be given an insight into the entire forestry value chain, products and industries linked to forestry’s raw materials and how forest contributes to the development of a sustainable circular bioeconomy from different perspectives.
+Students will develop in-depth knowledge of the forest industry sector and its products, processes and systems and its role in the bioeconomy of sustainable development by drawing on theories of business administration and economics and basic forestry science.
+Students will also be given an insight into the entire forestry value chain, products and industries linked to forestry’s raw materials and how forestry contributes to the development of a sustainable circular bioeconomy from different perspectives.

-The programme intends to equip students with the ability to contribute to sustainable development through their deepened knowledge of bioeconomy, circularity and sustainability with particular focus on knowledge of the entire forest value chain and how sustainability assessments are integrated into companies and/or organisations.
-Students train their ability to initiate, organise and lead processes for implementing sustainability, circularity and bioeconomy in the forest industrial sector.
-The programme’s courses are based on the most recent scientific developments that draw upon several subject fields, such as technology, sustainable development and Business Administration.
-Students will develop analytical and critical approaches.
+The programme intends to equip students with the ability to contribute to sustainable development through their deepened knowledge of bioeconomics, circularity and sustainability with particular focus on knowledge of the entire forest value chain and how sustainability assessments are integrated into companies and/or organisations.
+Students train their ability to initiate, organise and lead processes for implementing sustainability, circularity and bioeconomy in the forestry industrial sector.
+The programme’s courses are based on the most recent scientific developments that draw upon several subject fields, such as technology, sustainable development and business administration.
+Students will therefore develop analytical and critical approaches.
 Furthermore, students develop a good ability to create collaborations with various stakeholders, such as companies, public authorities, and organisations thanks to interactive course elements such as case studies, external lectures, study visits and project tasks focusing on current issues.

-The programme is suitable for students with a firm interest in the forest sector, sustainability and bioeconomy.
+The programme is suitable for students with a firm interest in the forestry sector, sustainability and bioeconomics.
 Students may have backgrounds in either the social or natural sciences.

 Programme content